Sunstone (medieval): Possibility of use for orientation and navigation

 Demonstration of a sunstone used to locate the sun's position by comparing the intensity of the ordinary and extraordinary images of a black dot marked on the crystal's surface opposite the observer.

 Danish archaeologist Thorkild Ramskou posited that the "sunstone" could have been one of the minerals (cordierite or Iceland spar) that polarize light and by which the azimuth of the sun can be determined in a partly overcast sky or when the sun is just below the horizon.
 The principle is used by some insects.
 Polarization is a phenomenon that occurs when light encounters an obstacle, such as a shiny surface or a fog bank, deviating to a particular orientation.
 Bees, for example, are known to be able to detect the polarization of the sunlight.
 Polar flights applied the idea before more advanced techniques became available.
 Ramskou further conjectured that Iceland spar could have aided navigation in the open sea in the Viking period.
 This idea has become very popular, and research as to how a "sunstone" could be used in nautical navigation continues, often in the context of the Uunartoq disc.

-Research in 2011 proposes two techniques for using island spar to estimate the direction of polarization of sky light and, by proxy, the direction towards the obscured sun.
+Research in 2011 proposes two techniques for using Iceland spar to estimate the direction of polarization of sky light and, by proxy, the direction towards the obscured sun.
 In the first process one looks at a patch of clear sky through a properly oriented crystal, then the crystal is quickly removed so that one can see with a naked eye a faint blue-yellow entopic pattern that shows the polarization direction.
 Here the role of the crystal is to temporarily remove the natural polarization of the sky light, so that when the crystal is removed, the pattern is more easily seen by the contrast.
 This method was tested to estimate the direction towards the sun to within $\pm 5^\circ$ in twilight conditions.
 In the second method an obstacle (or an aperture) is placed on the farther side of the crystal and the crystal is rotated until both (the ordinary and extraordinary) images appear to have the same brightness.
 This allows estimate the polarization of the background sky as the bisector between the ordinary and extraordinary axes of the crystal.
 This method is estimated to have precision of $\pm 1^\circ$ if there is a patch of clear sky at $\approx 90^\circ$ to the sun, or under $\pm 10^\circ$ for lower polarization of 0.08 that stands for a cloudy sky.
 Attempts to replicate this work in both Scotland and off the coast of Turkey by science journalist Matt Kaplan and mineralogists at the British Geological Survey in 2014 failed.
 Kaplan communicated with Ropars, and neither could understand why the samples of Iceland spar that were being used during the trials did not reveal the sun's direction, with the author hypothesizing that the stones require some experience to be handled effectively.